Hengle/Unity-Terrain-HDAs/README.md

 ## unity_terrain_auto.hda
-This HDA is designed to automate the process of assigning materials details and trees.
-You can define the layers in houdini and then make all the assignments in Unity.
+This HDA is designed to automate the process of assigning materials, details and trees.
+You can create your terrain and layers in houdini and then decide how you want to use them in Unity.

 # How to use the unity_terrain_auto.hda